NNPDF/nnpdf/doc/sphinx/source/data/exp-data-files.rst

 	| 10    MULT    CORR
 	| 11    MULT    CORR

-It is clear that the first five systematics are the same as in the BCDMSD *Dataset*, and therefore should the two sets be combined into a common *Experiment*, the code will cross-correlate them appropriately.
+it is clear that the first five systematics are the same as in the BCDMSD *Dataset*, and therefore should the two sets be combined into a common *Experiment*, the code will cross-correlate them appropriately.
 The combination of ``SYSTYPE`` and ``CommonData`` is quite flexible.
 As stated